Go Back

 Ingredients

-• 1 box powdered pectin 1.75 oz, like Sure-Jell or Ball Classic (or 6 Tbsp bulk)
+• 1 box powdered pectin 1.75 oz, such as Sure-Jell or Ball Classic, or 6 Tbsp bulk

 Instructions

-• Gently rinse milkweed flowers.
-Place in a heat-proof bowl, pour 4 cups boiling water over flowers, pressing to submerge.
-Cover and steep at least 2 hours at room temperature, or overnight in refrigerator for stronger flavor.
+• Gently rinse the milkweed flowers to remove insects.
+Place in a heatproof bowl or jar, pour the boiling water over them, and press to submerge.
+Cover and steep at least 2 hours at room temperature, or overnight in the refrigerator for stronger flavor and color.

-• Pour 4 cups infusion into a large, deep saucepan.
-Add bottled lemon juice.
-Whisk in pectin until dissolved.
-Bring to a full rolling boil over high heat, stirring constantly.
+• Pour the infusion into a large, deep saucepan and add the lemon juice.
+Whisk in the powdered pectin until dissolved, then bring to a full rolling boil over high heat, stirring constantly.

-• Add sugar all at once, stirring to dissolve.
+• Add the sugar all at once, stirring to dissolve.
 Return to a full rolling boil and boil hard for exactly 1 minute, stirring constantly.
-Remove from heat and skim foam.
+Remove from heat and skim off any foam.

 Notes

-Harvest when flowers are fully open and at peak fragrance, usually early to mid-summer.
+Harvesting Tips: Harvest when the flowers are fully open and at peak fragrance, usually early to mid-summer.
 Take only what you need and leave plenty for pollinators, especially monarch butterflies.

-The finished jelly color ranges from pale pink to deeper rose depending on the flowers.
-Darker flowers produce more intensely colored jelly.
+Color Variation: The finished jelly ranges from pale pink to deeper rose depending on the flowers.
+Darker flowers produce a more deeply colored jelly.

 Nutrition